theorashid/mortality-statsmodel/README.md

 - Rashid, T., Bennett, J.E. et al. (2021).
 [Life expectancy and risk of death in 6791 communities in England from 2002 to 2019: high-resolution spatiotemporal analysis of civil registration data](https://www.thelancet.com/journals/lanpub/article/PIIS2468-2667(21)00205-X/fulltext). _The Lancet Public Health_.
 - Bennett, J.E., Rashid, T. et al. (2023).
 [Changes in life expectancy and house prices in London from 2002 to 2019: hyper-resolution spatiotemporal analysis of death registration and real estate data](https://www.thelancet.com/journals/lanepe/article/PIIS2666-7762(22)00276-9/fulltext). _The Lancet Regional Health Europe_.
+- Rashid, T., Bennett, J.E. et al. (2023).
+[Mortality from leading cancers in districts of England from 2002 to 2019: a population-based, spatiotemporal study](https://www.thelancet.com/journals/lanonc/article/PIIS1470-2045(23)00530-2/fulltext). _The Lancet Oncology_.

 ## Table of models